Sustainability & Eco-Friendliness at the Basement

 Anyone who’s shopped at our stores are familiar with our upcycled furniture and signs.
 Most of our comfy couches are donated to the store and tons of our furniture & fixin’s are made from upcycled materials (we'll talk about those a little later)!

 But of course, we can’t talk about going green without talking about our refillable propane canister program.
 We sell the canister and the propane at cost and give Basementeers free refills every time they come to fill it.
 It seems like a small piece of the environmentally friendly puzzle but single-use canisters are often tossed into the landfill to sit there for eternity!
 Often, they're not entirely empty, posing all kinds of risks to us and the environment.
 We decided that we wanted to be part of the solution and we've refilled 16,000 tanks for FREE since our program started.
 The impact is actually huge: together, we have kept over 32,000 canisters out of the landfill so far!

 While you’re walking around the store, be sure to check out some of the brands we’re extra proud to hang on our racks.
 A customer favorite, Patagonia, does an excellent job at being environmentally and socially proactive.
-They’ve also launched Worn Wear which helps repair your gear so you can use it for longer and collects those that are at the end of their life so they can recycle the materials
+Not only are their products well made, but they stand behind them to the end.
+The Patagonia Worn Wear program helps repair your gear so you can use it for longer and collects those that are at the end of their life so they can recycle the materials

 In our everyday wear, you’ll also see brands like Aventura which usesustainable fabrics like organic cotton and rayon from bamboo.
 We also love the brands prAna & Toad & Co., both of which use recycled wool and polyester from plastic water bottles.